-Don't get us wrong, The Aviva is a lovely stadium (well, at least three quarters of it is), but there was something magical about the old Lansdowne Road stadium that holds a special place in our hearts.
+Don't get us wrong, the Aviva is a lovely stadium, but there was something magical about the old Lansdowne Road stadium that holds a special place in our hearts.

 We've gotten all sentimental while thinking about the unique features that we have grown to miss, and now it's time for you to do so too.
 Here are 12 things we miss about Lansdowne Road.